maxsitt/insect-detect-docs/docs/software/programming.md

     the object tracker node (+ passthrough model detections) with the HQ frames by comparing their respective sequence numbers.
 The synchronized tracker output and HQ frame are then send to the host (RPi).
-5. If activated with `-square`, this function will increase the bounding box size on both sides of the minimum dimension, or only on one side if the insect is localized at the frame margin.
+5. This function will increase the bounding box size on both sides of the minimum dimension, or only on one side if the insect is localized at the frame margin.
     The cropped detections will thereby always have an aspect ratio of 1:1.
 This can improve classification model training and inference, as the images are not stretched during resizing and no distortion is added.
 6. Raw HQ frames will be saved every second if activated with `-raw`.
 To decrease the .jpg file size, you can save them with a higher JPEG compression (e.g. 70% quality instead of the default 95%) by commenting